joinr/clj-snake/README.md

 # Snake

-The game of Snake written in Clojure.
+The game of Snake written in Clojure, which runs as a Clojure application or an ClojureScript application.

 Uses Quil for rendering.

 ![Alt text](./screenshot1.png?raw=true "Title")

 # Usage
+	You can clone this repository and invoke:

     $ lein run

+	Alternately play it in your browser, navigate to ./resources/public/index.html

 # Controls

-Use the arrow keys to move.
+Use the arrow keys to move, or alternately w-a-s-d.

 Pressing Enter or a mouse click pauses the game.